Fexcraft/FMT/README.md

   Check out TurboDefender's instructions [here](https://gist.github.com/RishiMenon2004/4343dc7debbd44379a8f43e930bd3218)!

 ### Java Version (important)
-FMT was compiled under Java 8, in some causes people reported FMT not working on Java 9+.
+FMT was compiled under Java 8, in some cases people reported FMT not working on Java 9+.
 Please try running first under Java 8 if you have it installed.
 Otherwise try Java 15+, recently it was reported that FMT works again under Java 15+.